 Directions

-Mix together 1/4 cup flour and 2 Tablespoons water (or 30 grams of each for 100% hydration).
+- Mix together ¼ cup flour and 2 Tablespoons water (or 30 grams of each for 100% hydration sourdough starter).

-Every 12 hours (or so), discard half your starter and feed it again.
+- Every 12 hours (or so), discard half your starter and feed it with the amounts listed again.
+You can see my example sourdough starter feeding schedule below.

 Feeding Your Sourdough Starter

 Try to keep your feedings 12 hours apart, but don’t stress or set a timer.
-Twice a day is ideal to keep your new lactobacilli bacteria fed where they can multiply to establish your colony.
+Twice a day is ideal to keep your new lactobacilli bacteria fed, where they can multiply to establish your colony.
+I like to feed my starter once in the morning and once before I go to bed.

 Why You MUST Discard Half Your Starter

-Don’t skip the discard, this is important during this stage and means you’ll use less flour throughout the first week.
+Don’t skip the discard.
+As mentioned above, this is important during the beginning stages of a new sourdough starter and means you’ll use less flour throughout the first week.
 The lactobacilli aren’t established and can’t sustain the full amount of flour and water if you don’t discard them.

-Other options are you can add it to your compost pile, feed it to your livestock, or place in the trash.
+Other options are to add it to your compost pile, feed it to your livestock, or throw it in the trash.
 DON’T put it down your sink unless you want to call a plumber.

 Where to Store Sourdough Starter

-The best temperatures for your starter is 70 to 85° Fahrenheit.
-Our house cools down between 60 to 65° F overnight as the woodstove cools and then is back in the low to mid 70’s during the day and evening and my starter does just fine.
+The best temperature for your starter is between 70-85° Fahrenheit.
+Our house cools down between 60-65°F overnight as the woodstove cools and then is back in the low to mid 70s during the day and evening, and my starter does just fine.

 - Bubbles on the sides of the jar